jodydonetti/talks/README.md

 </div>

-I published [a course](https://dometrain.com/course/getting-started-caching-in-dotnet/?ref=jody-donetti) on Dometrain:
+I published [a course](https://dometrain.com/course/getting-started-caching-in-dotnet/?ref=jody-donetti) on Dometrain.

-But mind you, it's not just about FusionCache but about caching as a whole: we'll go from the very foundations to pretty advanced topics and scenarios.
+Mind you, it's not just about FusionCache but about caching as a whole: we'll go from the very foundations to pretty advanced topics and scenarios.
 We'll cover performance, robustness, resiliency and we'll see different real-world problems and, most importantly, solutions for them.

 I tried condensing 20+ years dealing with caching in one place, all in an approachable way.